screeps/docs/api/source/ScoreCollector.md

 Accepts score resource and enrolls it into your account.
 Use <a href="#Creep.transfer">Creep.transfer</a> to put scores into the collector.

 Note: The capacity of each collector is limited.
-The used limit is replenished over time.
+When your creep transfers some amount of score resource into the collector, its capacity decreases correspondingly.
+The limit recovers by 20 units per tick.

 {% page inherited/RoomObject.md %}